JustinHaby/CS--330-Comp-Graphics-and-Visualization/README.md

-# CS--330-Comp-Graphics-and-Visualization #Justin James Haby
+# Comp-Graphics-and-Visualization #Justin James Haby

 How do I approach designing software?